MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/experimental-features/index.md

 The ability to register as a file type handler is in the experimentation phase.
 You may specify the file types that your app handles in a manifest entry.
 During installation, the user's host OS registers your app as a file handler for the listed file types.
 Ensure the existence of the feature `launchQueue` in your apps startup code and that it handles the file.

-Chromium-based browsers are testing and shaping this feature.
+COpen-source projects are testing and shaping this feature.
 For more information including code examples, navigate to [Let web applications be file handlers][WebDevFileHandling].

 To preview file handling in Microsoft Edge for Windows 10, navigate to [Turn on experimental features](#turn-on-experimental-features) and turn on **File Handling API**.